 Soft paywall allows visitors to view a certain number of pages/articles before asking them to subscribe.
 Some of the top publishers like Wired have been using metered paywall for years.
 Here’s an example of metered paywall on The Atlantic website:

 This allows publishers to put their entire content behind the paywall and a user can only read the headline, not the page’s content.
 Hard paywalls are quite risky as there are no free articles for users to read.
 Yet, some of the top publishers including the Financial Times, Wall Street Journal, Washington Post, and the New York Times have been generating revenue with hard paywalls.

 Dynamic or Smart paywalls enable a publisher to put the content behind the paywall based on the users’ engagement, behavior, interests, etc. This enables the publisher to show paywalls at the right time to the right user.
 For example, when there is a visitor who is continuously reading Sports related content on your website, you can identify the user and display a paywall for that particular user.
 The NYTimes has been doing this for a long time by leveraging machine learning algorithms and a few other technologies.

 So, if you think digital subscriptions is the right fit for you, here are some of the paywall providers that can help you get started:

 - MediaPass, and

 These paywall service providers offer different types of subscription models and you can select the one as per your requirement.

 Consumption of online media is exploding and it will continue to grow.
 It is, perhaps, the best time to start with the website monetization.
-Every method has its benefits and drawbacks.
-So, we would recommend you to do experiment, analyze, and then settle with the right one.
+However, every method has its own benefits and drawbacks.
+So, we would recommend you to do an experiment, analyze, and then settle with the right one.
 In case, you need help to get started with the display or video ads, feel free to connect with us.